Jon Harris-Clippinger, Musical Director

 Amadeus Players

-Amadeus Players is a mid-level string ensemble conducted by Mac Mayer.
-Amadeus engages primarily students in grades 5-9.
+Amadeus Players is a mid-level string ensemble conducted by Mac Mayer that primarily engages students in grades 7-9.
+This ensemble focuses on refining and developing a mature string sound through the study, rehearsal, and performance of large ensemble orchestra music.
 Audition required.

 Philharmonia